 ePortfolios are increasingly being seen as an important learning and teaching tool for University students.
-Our goal at USC is to give all students and staff access to their own ePortfolio by the end of 2016.

 What is an ePortfolio?